shabadoo75/pm_monitor/README.md

 ## Installation

-ssh to the pi you want to use as the bridge
+ssh to the pi you want to use as the monitor

 download the code